 - Multiple Parties Involved: In accidents involving several vehicles or liable parties, determining fault and negotiating settlements become more challenging.
 A lawyer can ensure all responsible parties are held accountable.

 In these situations, legal representation often leads to higher settlements, reduces stress during the claims process, and ensures that no important detail is overlooked.
+Of course, not every car accident requires legal representation.
+In fact, there are times when handling things on your own can be perfectly reasonable.

 When You Might Not Need a Lawyer